-I’ve found that with my daughter, she is highly motivated by her favorite movie characters and by all things Disney.
-She also loves going outside, so I’ve been incorporating both aspects into activities that target speech, language, comprehension and vocabulary!
+I’ve found that my daughter is highly motivated by her favorite movie characters and by all things Disney.
+She also loves going outside, so I’ve been incorporating both aspects into activities that target speech, language, comprehension, and vocabulary!

 First things first – you’ll need to gather all of your materials.
-Most of these things can be found at your local Home Depot or Lowe’s, but I got most of my supplies from the Dollar Store or from Amazon.
+Most of these things can be found at your local big hardware store like Home Depot or Lowe’s, but I got most of my supplies from the Dollar Store or from Amazon.

-Once you have your supplies, you can decide which design you want to focus on.
+Once you have your supplies, you can decide on which design you want to focus.
 I had our daughter pick a picture and tell me the character that she wanted to draw.

 You can really let your imagination run with this project!
 Use a rag to dust off the terra-cotta pot.
 Paint the pot with a coat of white paint.
 Let dry completely.
 To create the polka dot flower pot, add a second coat of white paint.
 Let dry completely.
 Draw a polka dot pattern all over the pot with pencil.
 You can cut a circle from cardstock to use as a template if you’d like the polka dots to be identical in size.

 Fill in the space around the dots with black paint.
 Once the paint is completely dry, seal with a layer of decoupage glue.
 Honestly, I didn’t use the glue.
 We are keeping these pots on our windowsill, so there really wasn’t a need to use it!